82% of businesses suffer from poor cash flow (U.S. Bank).

 Book the time out in your calendar in advance.
 Never cancel it, never miss it. accounts receivable is classically a non-urgent task (until it’s too late), meaning it will easily fall by the wayside of other tasks.

-Alternatively, save time every week by using an automated accounts receivable management software like Chaser, to take care of chasing for you.
+Alternatively, save time every week by using an automated accounts receivable management software like Chaser, to take care of chasing accounts for you.
 See how one business saved over 15 hours per week on their credit control here.

 Log all communications with every customer about every invoice.
 Emails, phone calls, letters, meetings - log it all.
 Always include:

-Conducting accounts receivable via multiple individual, or shared, email inboxes will be difficult.
+Conducting accounts receivable via multiple individuals, or shared, email inboxes will be difficult.
 Businesses on a shoestring budget can try Google Sheets.
-However, using an accounts receivable software can make this process more effective and efficient.
+However, using accounts receivable software can make this process more effective and efficient.
 Chaser automatically consolidates this data for you, providing an always up to date ‘CRM’-style view of all your receivables communications in one centralised location.

 For larger businesses, this may mean holding credit control meetings.
 For smaller businesses, this should be covered in regular finance meetings.
 Always complete bank reconciliation on the day of the meeting to ensure you’re working with the most accurate and up to date info.

 Bring to the meeting: invoices arranged from longest and monetarily largest overdue, communications histories of these invoices, and the customers’ past payment trends.

 Decide and assign crystal clear next actions on how to ensure payment is made on these invoices.
 To best keep on top of invoices before they become really problematic, ensure you have these accounting meetings weekly and fortnightly.